jhgbrt/yadal/README.md

 ## Running a stored procedure

 Running a stored procedure is very similar to running an inline sql statement.
 One simply replaces the `.Sql()` call with `.StoredProcedure()`.

+## .Net Core

+In .Net Core, instantiating a Db instance is typically done in a totally different way, mainly because there is no more machine-wide DbProviderFactory registration system.
+You could manually register your db provider factory, but the more idiomatic way would be to instantiate the IDb interface through the DI system.
+See the samples for an example on how this can be done for the .Net Core Generic Host.